CaiB/Jellyfin-IIS-Snarky-Guide/readme.md

     Enter-PSSession -ComputerName '{HOSTNAME}' -Credential $JFCred
     ```
     The rest of this guide is written such that you won't need to access the VM's desktop/GUI at all anymore. 𝑬𝒎𝒃𝒓𝒂𝒄𝒆 𝒕𝒉𝒆 𝑷𝒐𝒘𝒆𝒓𝑺𝒉𝒆𝒍𝒍~

+    There's one catch: There's a couple of times where you'll need to edit a text file.
+I prefer to just edit it on a network share and copy it over, but you can of course also just open it in Notepad if you're at the local console of the VM/server (`notepad.exe {FILE}`).
+Unlike Linux systems that usually ship with unusable garbage like Vim, Windows doesn't have a CLI text editor built in anymore, since those were 16-bit legacy programs that no longer work on 64-bit systems.

 ## 3. Install Jellyfin
 1) Install Microsoft Visual C++ Redistributable